iaeiou/blue-plankton-2/content/posts/basic-rules-for-walking-in-the-mountains.md

 * Winter gloves
 * Water

 I carry water in a small rucksack, along with extra batteries.
 To prevent the water from freezing (or the batteries from dying) I keep the rucksack in the house and take it with me when traveling.

+## GPS Is a Must

+It's very easy to get incredibly lost in rural New Hampshire.
+Many roads have road signs missing.
+And after miles of driving underneath the brilliant pine-frame blue skies, every road starts to look the same.

+Do yourself a favor.
+If your car didn't come with a GPS system, buy one before you arrive.

+You can get a Tom-Tom for as little as $99 from Walmart or Amazon.

+One handy feature is the "Point of Interest Near Me."
+You can quickly find the closest gas station, hotel, grocery store, etc.